-In 2017 the county adopted a resource management plan.
-The year prior the state adopted new general plan requirements applicable to counties that included the provision for a county resource management plan.
+In 2017, Weber County adopted a County Resource Management Plan.
+The year prior, the State adopted new general plan requirements applicable to counties that included a county resource management plan.
 This was done to stimulate the creation of local-level policy considerations for the management of public resources in order to better cooperate and coordinate with the state and federal government during resource planning.